phamviet86/mcp-antd-components/README.md

 ## Ant Design packaged in `data/`

-- 2025-12-06: Ant Design 6.0.1 extracted and ready.
-If this version works for you, skip “Refresh data”.
+- 2025-12-09: Ant Design 6.1.0 (latest per `ant-design/CHANGELOG.en-US.md`) extracted and ready.
+If this version works for you, skip "Refresh data".

 ## Refresh data (optional)